How to Develop a Last Mile Distribution Center in 2024

 If you’re wondering how to create a last mile distribution center to fulfill orders in a proper way, this blog will guide you.

-What is a Last Mile Distribution Center?
+Understanding Last Mile Distribution Centers

 Last mile distribution centers are facilities used to directly deliver packages to a customer’s doorstep.
 They are the closest hubs from a customer’s address, set up to ensure customer satisfaction.
 The process is known as last mile delivery that can help reduce a lot of inventory carrying cost in the entire supply chain.